-Many opponents to low carb diets dispute that this is true, or even if it might be up front that it is certainly untrue at the point that weight loss has stabilised.
+Many opponents to low carb diets dispute that this is true, or even if it might be upfront that it is certainly untrue at the point that weight loss has stabilised.
 There also appears to be quite a powerful argument (though currently derived from mouse studies) that low carb/high fat diets lead to an increase in hepatic triglycerides.
-Obviously a fatty liver places you at high risk for several chronic illnesses.
+Obviously, a fatty liver places you at high risk for several chronic illnesses.

 Proponents of low carbohydrate (Atkins type) diets also cite studies that these diets increase high density lipoprotein (HDL) levels.
 The research studies I have seen demonstrating increased HDL appear pretty conclusive.
-HDL are the lipoproteins that carry cholesterol from the body to the liver to be processed, and therefore are generally seen as ‘good’.
-This is because the liver then either reuses them or prepares them to be excreted by the body.
+HDL are the lipoproteins that carry cholesterol from the body to the liver to be processed and therefore are generally seen as ‘good’.
+This is because the liver than either reuses them or prepares them to be excreted by the body.
 This can be compared to low density lipoproteins (LDL) that carry cholesterol from the liver to the body extremities.
 Both HDL levels and HDL/LDL ratios have been shown to be predictive of lower cardiovascular risk.

 Most opponents of low carb diets don’t appear to refute that they tend to increase HDL.
 Some even agree that the HDL/LDL ratio improves although others are less convinced.
 However, this is where things get thorny, and where one of the biggest criticisms of low carb/high fat and protein diets comes in to play.
 Opponents of low carb diets cite several research studies showing (rather emphatically in my opinion) that low carb diets lead to increased LDL levels.
-Now over the years many different studies have showed strong positive correlations between LDL and cardiovascular risk.
+Now over the years, many different studies have shown strong positive correlations between LDL and cardiovascular risk.
 Many would argue that this is far more predictive of cardiovascular risk than lower HDL or indeed a high HDL/LDL ratio is (and certainly they would have a lot more evidence to back them up).
 Recent research appears to demonstrate (not yet conclusively, in my opinion) that after weight loss stabilises on low carb diets cholesterol actually goes up to higher than the original values.